 “Discover how Macs with Apple Silicon will deliver modern advantages using Apple’s System-on-Chip (SoC) architecture.
 Leveraging a unified memory architecture for CPU and GPU tasks, Mac apps will see amazing performance benefits from Apple Silicon tuned frameworks such as Metal and Accelerate.
 Learn about new features and changes coming to boot and security, and how these may affect your applications”.

 Here is a complete list of the new features, security enhancements, and boot and recovery features that will be part of the new Apple Silicon Macs for developers to take advantage of when building apps.

 Apple Silicon Mac – faster and more efficient

-Barraaclough, who is responsible for bringing macOS on Apple Silicon, explained to developers that the company’s own custom made chip for Macs are designed to give a unified system architecture for faster and efficient performance.
+Barraaclough, who is responsible for bringing macOS to Apple Silicon, explained to developers that the company’s own custom-made chip for Macs is designed to give a unified system architecture for faster and efficient performance.
 Like the A-series processors on iPhone and iPad, in Apple Silicon Macs, the GPU and CPU will work have a unified memory architecture to efficiently share graphic data such as images.

 The new system will also have the following features for developers to design and develop apps for Macs to function more efficiently as they do on the iPhone and iPad.

 - Neural Engine

 Benefitting from unified system architecture, Apple Silicon Macs will have new security APIs to make them more secure without compromising performance.
 All the new security features are the ones available on iPhone and iPad because of their unified architecture.